robertoseidenberg/RCCPeakableImageView/Readme.md

 #### Features

 Automatically fills the image view with the image and adjusts "peeking" according to the image size.
+"Peeking" means: remaining potions of the image will be scrolled to the visible view area as you tilt your phone.

 Build and run the sample app to see it in action.